pulumi/docs/content/blog/pulumi-2-0/index.md

 ## What is Pulumi?

-Pulumi's approach to modern infrastructure as code is unique:
+We call Pulumi's unique approach _Modern Infrastructure as Code_:

 * **Real Languages**.
 Use the best languages and tools to declare infrastructure and gain best-in-class productivity and engineering capabilities.
 Connect to existing communities and ecosystems and leverage world-class language and tooling innovation.